Data-Driven Engine

 Numeric

-Primary numeric data can come from base cells or from rule literals like 3.14159, -1 or 0.0.
-Secondary numeric data can be produced by math operations, consolidations, or functions like ['A']+['B'], LEN("Hello")
+Primary numeric data originate from base cells or rule literals such as 3.14159, -1, or 0.0.
+Secondary numeric data are produced by mathematical operations, consolidations, or functions, for example, ['A']+['B'], LEN("Hello")

 String

-Primary data or string literals (e.g. Not a Value
+Primary string data originate from base cells or string literals such as Not a Value or "".

 String values are typically used in attribute cubes and rights cubes.
-String values produced by rules are not cached in the Jedox In-Memory DB.
-This can have a negative impact on performance when reports that use such values are repeatedly refreshed, or when Integrator jobs repeatedly extract such values.
+String values produced by rules are not cached in Jedox In-Memory DB.
+This can negatively impact performance when reports using such values are refreshed repeatedly or when Integrator jobs repeatedly extract these values.

 Errors